About

 What we track: Companies with active registrations on ClinicalTrials.gov and mandated US regulatory filings.
 If a program has not reached the clinical registry, it is not in our database.
 We are not a news aggregator or retail catalyst tracker.

-- Not real-time: Our aggregators and scanners run on an hourly or daily cadence.
-We target longer horizons.
+• Not real-time: Our aggregators and scanners run on an hourly or daily cadence.
+We are not a trading platform.
+Our goal is to provide reliable information about the business of biotech in a useful way.

 Further Reading